Surface anatomy of the brainstem

 Watch videos

 The midbrain is the shortest segment of the brainstem.
-It extends caudally from the base of the thalamus (of the diencephalon) to the pons.
+It extends caudally from the base of the the diencephalon to the pons.
 Its functions are associated with motor coordination (in particular eye movements), visual and auditory processing, arousal/consciousness as well as behavioural responses to fear and danger.

-The pons is located between the medulla oblongata and midbrain and forms the largest component of the brainstem.
+The pons is located between the midbrain and medulla oblongata and forms the largest component of the brainstem.
 It houses the nuclei of cranial nerves V-VIII, as well as the pontine nuclei which facilitate corticopontocerebellar communication.
 It also participates in the regulation of sleep and breathing.

 The medulla oblongata is the narrowest and most caudal part of the brainstem.
 It has a tapered appearance that extends from the pons to the spinal cord.
-The medulla oblongata houses the nuclei of cranial nerves XI-XII and is involved in controlling respiratory function, the cardiovascular system, as well as gastrointestinal and digestive activities.
+It houses the nuclei of cranial nerves IX-X, and XII, and is involved in controlling respiratory function, the cardiovascular system, as well as gastrointestinal and digestive activities.

 Find out more about the surface anatomy of the brainstem from an anterior view by watching the video below.